Almost all grammar books describe how to correctly use commas. But here are some situations where a comma would be in the wrong place.

 - items in a series when you use a conjunction between each element in the series (e.g., Octavia ate the apple and the peach and the pear.).

-- adjectives from the words they modify (e.g., Peter loved his new).
+- adjectives from the words they modify (e.g., Peter loved his new car.).

-- non-coordinate adjectives (these are adjectives that are equal; that is, they can be used in a different order and still make sense, and if the sentence still makes sense with an and between the adjectives) (e.g., Quentin bought an old dilapidated run-down house as a fixer-upper.).
+- non-coordinate adjectives (these are adjectives that are equal—that is, they can be used in a different order and still make sense, and if the sentence still makes sense with the word and between the adjectives) (e.g., Quentin bought an old dilapidated run-down house as a fixer-upper.).

 - restrictive or essential clauses from the rest of the sentence (e.g., My cousin who lives in Texas came for a visit.).
 The idea here is that the subject has a number of cousins, but only one of them, the one who lives in Texas, came to visit.
 Note: If the fact that the cousin lives in Texas is not essential to the main thought, then the phrase “who lives in Texas” would be set off with commas.